pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- Korjaa relation entity name muodostukset
 - Correct includes('.') fields name, eg. in sort field name, SqlInExpression
 - include/exclude to support GraphQl
 - Move order delivery status, trackingUrl and deliveredTimestamp to shopping cart item
-  - Shopping cart item should have one Delivery item as child
+  - Order should have OrderItem array, order item should have one Delivery item as child
 - Possible to delete shopping cart item from order if it is not yet delivered
 - Table column indexing annotation
 - sorting, includeResponseFields and excludeResponseFields must checked that they contain only allowed field names